 Malta caught me completely off guard.
 What started as a spontaneous Mediterranean getaway turned into one of my most memorable trips ever.
-Stepping into Valletta’s sun-drenched streets, with golden limestone buildings towering above and the deep blue sea peeking through at every turn, I knew this tiny island nation would leave a lasting impression.
+Stepping into Valletta’s sunny streets, with golden limestone buildings towering above and the deep blue sea peeking through at every turn, I knew this tiny island nation would leave a lasting impression.

-After spending ten incredible days exploring the best things to do in Malta, from wandering through the silent medieval streets of Mdina to watching the azure waters crash against the cliffs at the Blue Grotto, I couldn’t believe how much was packed into such a small place.
+After spending 10 incredible days exploring the best things to do in Malta, from wandering through the silent medieval streets of Mdina to watching the azure waves crash against the cliffs at the Blue Grotto, I couldn’t believe how much was packed into such a small place.
 Trust me, this isn’t just another European beach destination.
 Here are the experiences that made me fall hard for this fascinating slice of the Mediterranean.

 1. The Silent City of Mdina